 |Date:||Programme: 20 weeks|

-Direction of demolition was carefully planned to not encroach within the identified trees for retaining footprint, care was taken to ensure that when demolishing the elevations adjacent to the trees the debris was pulled into the footprint of the building.
+The direction of demolition was carefully planned to not encroach within the identified trees for retaining footprint, care was taken to ensure that when demolishing the elevations adjacent to the trees the debris was pulled into the footprint of the building.

 Ron Hull Demolition Ltd’s dedicated liaison team worked closely with local residents, nearby commercial businesses and all concerned at the Academy ensuring Client satisfaction at all times.
 We believe that engaging with people from the beginning, understanding concerns within the local area is crucial to achieving a successful completed project.

 In conclusion, the project was completed safely, without any environmental or safety incidents and to the total satisfaction of our client, local community and immediate businesses, in line with a Waste and Resources Action Programme (WRAP) and demolition protocol.
 Ron Hull Demolition recycled 99.8% of the entire buildings and their contents, in line with our recycling targets